K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 "**Termination Notice Date**" means the date upon which the notice of termination given by the Client pursuant to Clause 28.4 is deemed effective in accordance with the provisions of Clause 33;

-["**Third Party Research Policy**" means the policy of the Manager relating to the use of third party research as required by the FCA Rules and as amended by the Manager from time to time];
+["**Third Party Research Policy**" means the policy of the Manager relating to the use of third party research as required by the AMF Rules and as amended by the Manager from time to time];

 "**Trigger Event**" means any change of law, in interpretation on the basis of case law accepted by HMRC, or in the practice of HMRC, in each case which results, in the Manager’s reasonable opinion, in a change in the requirement to charge VAT on the services, whether in the past or in future;